unnatijajal/TechforceBuddy/README.md

-# TechforceBuddy
+# Techforce Buddy

+This is the project for processing and searching the data related to the different policy from the different policy's PDFs.

+Following are the steps for how to set up and use the Techforce Buddy :

 **DataBase configuration**
      1. Create the Database names "tfb".
      2. Set your databse username and password in application.properties file.

-**Run TechforceBuddyUi**

-**Run TechforceBuddyBl**
+**How to run app?**
+     1. Run the TechforceBuddyBlApplication as Java application.
+     2. Runt the TechforceBuddyUiApplication as java appliction.

+**Note: For /preProcess and /trainModal, you must manually add an admin entry to the User database table.**

-**To process the data pdf hit :**
+**To process the Pdfs(Admin only)**
+     1. To prepare PDFs for processing, place them in "src/main/resources/pdf"

-/preProcess API
+     2. Hit the /preProcess API endpoint for pre processing

-**Note: For pre process the data of pdf you have add all policy pdfs into the "src/main/resources/pdf" folder**

-**To train the modal hit the :**
+**Training the Modal(Admin only)**

-/trainModal API
+     1. Hit the /trainModal API endpoint to train the modal.

-**Note : Only admin can hit this API User does not have right for this.
-And for that you have to enter one mannual entry of admin detail into the database table named User**
+**Note : Only authorized admin can access the /preProcess and /trainModal API endpoint**

-**Step for Query search**
+**Query search**

- For Query Search user have to login.If user does not have account then first create account then login into the system.
+     1. User must be logged in to search for the queries.
+     2. If user not registred, user must create the an account before logging in.
- Then write the query into the text box and then click the search button.
-And it will give the relavent output.
+     3. Once logged in, user can enter a query in the text box and click the search button to
+        retrieve relevant result.